Stellaxis/omniscient-blender/README.md

 ## Packaging the addon

-To package the addon into a zip file, you can use the package.py script provided in the repository.
+To package the addon into a zip file, use the package.py script provided in the repository.
+Unzip the outup zip.
+Rename the unziped folder to "OmniscientImporter".
+Zip the "OmniscientImporter" folder and rename the resulting zip with the name of the inital zip file generated with package.py.

 ## Support